Star Trek homeSkip to main content

 StarTrek.com: What will you do if your kids are anti-Star Trek?
 Or are they already Star Trek fans?

 Marc Jenkins: They are one and three so no, not fans yet.
-Although we tried putting The Animated Series on ages ago, I'm going to need to try again.
+Although we tried putting on ages ago, I'm going to need to try again.
 I made Helen like it; I'm convinced I can influence my kids.
 Maybe we'll start playing the various theme tunes or something before bed?

 Helen Jenkins: I hope they like it as it will be fun to watch all the series with them.
 Marc would probably disown them [if they didn't like it]!
 Our little girl had a Mr. Spock on her bed and she calls him Spocky, and they both had Star Trek baby-grows, so maybe we are subliminally starting them on Star Trek!